cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_marketplace.md

 +++

-title = "Get Terraform Blueprints from the Marketplace" description = "Upload a Terraform module from Cloudify Marketplace and install it" weight = 28 alwaysopen = false
+title = "Upload Terraform Blueprints from the Marketplace" description = "Upload a Terraform module from Cloudify Marketplace and install it" weight = 28 alwaysopen = false